I have met many people who felt it was their obligation to blurt out an uncomfortable truth, but few could skillfully speak the truth in love.

 And so I remain silent, checking online every day for someone to speak the truth in love and say what I am thinking.

-But my silence implies agreement, or that I don’t care about the harm being done.
+But my silence implies agreement or that I don’t care about the harm done.

-Meanwhile, the world outside the Church is watching for how you and I will respond.
+Meanwhile, the world outside the Church is watching how you and I will respond.

 Will I say that Christians aren’t perfect, just forgiven, and excuse the fallen leader’s sin because of the good done in their name?